Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Samuel's 73.3 receiving yards per game in his six career matchups against the Rams are 19.8 more than his over/under for Sunday's game.
+- Samuel has averaged 73.3 receiving yards per game over his six career matchups against the Rams, 20.8 more than his over/under in Sunday's game.

-- Samuel has caught a touchdown pass versus the Rams twice, but did not have multiple TDs in either of those games.
+- In six matchups versus the Rams, Samuel has had a TD catch twice, but never more than one in any single game.

-- The 263.3 passing yards the Rams give up per game makes them the NFL's 24th-ranked pass defense this season.
+- The 263.3 yards per game the Rams are allowing through the air makes them the NFL's 24th-ranked pass defense.

-- The Rams' defense is second in the NFL, conceding 1.0 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Packers, Samuel racked up three catches for 44 yards.
+- Against the Packers in the NFC Divisional round, Samuel totaled 44 yards on three receptions (four targets).

-- Over his last three games, Samuel has caught 10 passes on 13 targets for 177 yards, averaging 59.0 yards per game.
+- Samuel has 10 receptions (on 13 targets) for 177 yards in his last three games, averaging 59.0 yards per game.

 Samuel's San Francisco Teammates